namhyung/uftrace/doc/uftrace-replay.md

 :   Set filter to trace selected functions only.
 This option can be used more than once.
 See *FILTERS*.

 -N *FUNC*, \--notrace=*FUNC*
-:   Set filter not to trace selected functions (and their children).
+:   Set filter not to trace selected functions (or the functions called underneath them).
 This option can be used more than once.
 See *FILTERS*.

 -T *TRG*, \--trigger=*TRG*
 :   Set trigger on selected functions.
 This option can be used more than once.
 See *TRIGGERS*.

 \--tid=*TID*[,*TID*,...]
-:   Only print functions from given threads.
-To see the list of threads in the data file, you can use `uftrace-report --threads` or `uftrace-info` command.
+:   Only print functions called by the given threads.
+To see the list of threads in the data file, you can use `uftrace report --threads` or `uftrace info`.

 -D *DEPTH*, \--depth *DEPTH*
 :   Set trace limit in nesting level.

 \--disable
 :   Start uftrace with tracing disabled.
-This is only meaningful when used with 'trace_on' trigger.
+This is only meaningful when used with a `trace_on` trigger.

 --column-view
 :   Show each task in separate column.
 This makes easy to distinguish functions in different tasks.

 --column-offset=*DEPTH*
-:   When `--column-view` option is used, this option specifies the amount of offsets between each task.
+:   When `--column-view` option is used, this option specifies the amount of offset between each task.
 Default is 8.

 --task-newline
 :   Interleave a new line when task is changed.
 This makes easy to distinguish functions in different tasks.